Skip to content

 Camera

 (Experimental!)
-Choose between 12 or 24 words, then take a random picture and Krux will generate a mnemonic from the hash of the image bytes.
+Choose between 12, 24 words or double mnemonic, then take a random picture and Krux will generate a mnemonic from the hash of the image bytes.

 Image Entropy Quality Estimation